-$$\frac{1}{f \times Baseweight \ for \ school \ i} > 1.$$
+$$\frac{1}{f \times Baseweight for school i} > 1.$$

 This occurs if the school probability of selection is so small that even if all students in the school are selected, the overall probability for students in the school will be less than the overall sampling rate, f.
-In this case, PCSample increases the measure of size for small schools in such a way that the resulting probabilities of selection will be the same for all eligible students.
+In this case, PCSample increases the measure of size for small schools so that the resulting probabilities of selection will be the same for all eligible students.

-A.2 Nonresponse Adjustments
+Nonresponse Adjustments: